wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **M:**&ensp;You are quite right, but you need not stop there.
 Go beyond.
 Neither consciousness, nor the ‘I am’ at the centre of it are you.
-Your true beïng is entirely unself-conscious, completely free from all self-identification with whatever it may be — gross, subtle or transcendental.
+Your true being is entirely unself-conscious, completely free from all self-identification with whatever it may be — gross, subtle or transcendental.

 **Q:**&ensp;I can imagine myself to be beyond.
 But what proof have I?